 - prevents damage in the aqueous environment both inside & outside of cells

-- reduces risk of colon cancer
+- reduces the risk of colon cancer

 - prevents oxidation of cholesterol

-- polymethoxylated flavones (PMFs) have potential to lower cholesterol more effectively than some prescription meds, without side effects
+- polymethoxylated flavones (PMFs) have the potential to lower cholesterol more effectively than some prescription meds, without side effects

-- promotes healthy immune system
+- promotes a healthy immune system

-- significant protection against esophageal, oro-phayngeal/laryngeal (mouth, larynx and pharynx) & stomach cancers
+- significant protection against esophageal, oro-phayngeal/laryngeal (mouth, larynx, and pharynx) & stomach cancers

 - provides 12.5% of daily fiber value